Bachelor of Design in Communication Design

 Growing as a designer

-After graduating at the end of 2018, Toni is now interning at Red Antler in New York City; an opportunity she got through the AUT Internz International Scholarship Programme.
+After graduating at the end of 2018, Toni headed to New York to intern at Red Antler; an opportunity she got through the AUT Internz International Scholarship Programme.

 Advice for other students